500 Volunteers Join Colombia Program of Alliances for Reconciliation (PAR) in Rural Peace-building Project

 For participants like Eduardo, these peace-building projects not only teach about life outside major cities, but also illustrate what the often-abstract idea of reconciliation looks like for areas marginalized by armed conflict.

-Vamos Colombia has led similar volunteer projects in Magdalena, Bolívar, Antioquia, Chocó, Valle del Cauca, Tolima, Caqueta, Meta, and Bogotá, with several more planned for 2017.
+Vamos Colombia has led volunteer projects in Chocó and Tolima.
+The next volunteer events will take place in Antioquia, Magdalena, Valle del Cauca, and Caquetá.
 These projects take place in alliance with Foundation of the National Business Association of Colombia (Fundación ANDI).

 “For those of us living in Bogotá, it’s hard for us to imagine what others had to go through.
 This experience has helped me to understand; we all come from different backgrounds, and when we connect these different life experiences, we are reconciling as a country.”